frida-2020/frida-2020.github.io/index.md

 interdisciplinary effort from the concerned fields of formal methods, logic in computer science, and distributed algorithm theory is required.

-The topics of interest for the FRIDA workshop include but are not limited to:
+The topics of interest for the FRIDA workshop include the following topics, as they apply to distributed algorithms and systems:

-* models for distributed algorithms
+* formal modeling
 * model checking
-* proof assistants and theorem proving
+* interactive theorem proving
 * parameterized model checking
 * integration of different verification techniques
-* concurrency
-* distributed algorithm theory
-* benchmarking distributed algorithms
+* benchmarking
-* fault tolerance
 * synthesis
-* automated code generation for distributed systems
-* run-time verification of distributed systems
+* run-time verification
-* testing distributed systems
+* testing
+* invariant inference

 ## Organizers